List of Cyborg 009 characters: 00 Cyborgs

 Chang was originally from China.
-He was an impoverished Chinese farmer who once owned a pig farm; almost all of his pigs ran away and he was starving and suffering under heavy taxes.
+He was an impoverished Chinese farmer who once owned a pig farm.
+One day, almost all of his pigs ran away and he was starving and suffering under heavy taxes.
 Hopeless, Chang decided to end his misery by hanging himself, but was "saved" by a bullet from Black Ghost which cut the noose.
-Chang fainted and was later delivered to the Black Ghost laboratory (In the 2001 series, he owned a restaurant, thus explaining why he's such a good cook, but accidentally burned it down after doing a fire-breathing trick, which resulted in him losing everything.
-Black Ghost agents then abducted him after he fainted from the shock).
-He's a jovial fellow who is well-versed in the ways of cooking; his refined cuisine and happy personality always manage to bring his teammates back to good spirits.
-His role, aside from food preparation, is anti-personnel and line advance.
+Chang fainted and was later delivered to the Black Ghost laboratory.
+In the 2001 series, he owned a restaurant, thus explaining why he is such a good cook, but accidentally burned it down after drunkenly doing a fire-breathing trick, which resulted in him losing everything.
+Black Ghost agents then abducted him after he fainted from the shock.
+He is a jovial fellow who is well-versed in the ways of cooking; his refined cuisine and happy personality always manage to bring his teammates back to good spirits.
+After Black Ghost's apparent defeat, Chang opens a Chinese restaurant in Tokyo, employing his teammate 007 as a sous-chef.
+He is frequently partnered with 007 on missions, with the two constantly bickering.

-Chang's power allows him to breathe huge flames which he uses to create tunnels in the earth and attack enemies with underground explosions.
+Chang's power allows him to breathe huge flames, which burn hot enough to melt rock, allowing him to tunnel underground.
+He also frequently uses his flames in cooking.
+During Conclusion: GOD'S WAR, 001 unlocks 006's latent psychic powers, enhancing his abilities to grant him full pyrokinesis.